 f you ever want to get depressed just come to this town

 Hard to top that as an opening line.
-Nice internal rhyme with the next line (continued)
+Nice internal rhyme with the next line Continue reading “How Many Kids Love Their Hometown?”

 ne of Disney’s greatest soundtrack triumphs was getting Roger Miller to write and record the soundtrack to their animated version of Robin Hood.

 The film doesn’t hang entirely on a single star.
-I can’t imagine the list of movies these folks have made: (continued)
+I can’t imagine the list of movies these folks have made: Continue reading “Not in Nottingham”

 azz musicians occasionally highlight a melody by playing all the notes around it, leaving a hole where it should be.
 If you’re paying attention, you’ll “hear” it.